It’s like the secret brotherhood at AU. I got to know a lot of people on campus through the program.

 What do/did you do for fun in D.C. and on the weekends?

 Shop in Pentagon or Columbia Heights, hit up the movies in Bethesda or Chinatown, and the museums every once in a while.
-Not to mention AU has awesome events that go on, we had 30 seconds to mars and cee lo green come this year.
+Not to mention AU has awesome events that go on, we had 30 Seconds to Mars and Cee Lo Green come one year.

 Who is/has been the biggest influence on your WMP experience so far?

 My professors were the biggest influence on my experience.
-They were both awesome, and I learned so much from both of them.
+Daniel Whitman and Bea Siman were both awesome, and I learned so much from both of them.